CNNs for JPEGs: A Study in Computational Cost: Experimental Results

 The three models with the best classification accuracy were, respectively, the Deconvolution-RFA, Upsampling-RFA and LC-RFA trained by Gueguen~et~al.~\cite{NIPS_2018_Gueguen}.
 All these models use DCT coefficients as inputs, and were able to achieve better classification accuracy than the RGB baselines.
 The training of these networks made by Deguerre~et~al.~\cite{deguerre2021object} and us were able to obtain classification accuracy similar to the RGB, but did not surpassed it.
 In general, when comparing the same models trained by different authors, the best accuracy were obtained by Gueguen~et~al.~\cite{NIPS_2018_Gueguen}, followed by Deguerre~et~al.~\cite{deguerre2021object} and us, showing that small differences in procedures and training variance can affect the performance of these models.

 The FPS obtained were also different for each work, since different hardware, batch size and other configurations were used.
-In Gueguen~et~al.~\cite{NIPS_2018_Gueguen} experiments and ours, all DCT models were able to obtain higher FPS than the RGB baseline, while for Deguerre~et~al.~\cite{deguerre2021object}, the LC-RFA and Deconcolution-RFA obtained lower FPS than the RGB model by a small margin, 6 and 5 frames, respectively, achieving a similar inference speed.
+In Gueguen~et~al.~\cite{NIPS_2018_Gueguen} experiments, the DCT models were able to obtain higher FPS than the RGB baseline, while for Deguerre~et~al.~\cite{deguerre2021object}, the LC-RFA and Deconcolution-RFA obtained lower FPS than the RGB model by a small margin, 6 and 5 frames, respectively, achieving a similar inference speed.

 For this reasons, in the remainder of this work, when multiple training results for the same network were available, we used ours to keep a fair comparison.